 Paws for thought before adopting new marketing technology

 This week my cat joined the Internet of Things.
 For me it’s just another reminder of the fact that today we all use technology in ways that we couldn’t have even imagined just a few years ago.
+From the development of the first computer, to development of their softwares, to vacillation of kibana vs grafana between IT firms, for better business softwares, to Alexa, the technology world has come a long way.

 Thanks to a new connected cat flap, my family now has visibility of the comings and goings of Rufus, our beloved family pet.
 We can control access from our smartphones and Alexa, we can set curfews and most exciting for me as a slightly geeky planner, I can record his behaviour and identify trends.
 Yes, I do have a dashboard for this!